Upward-Spiral-Science/uhhh/FinalReport.md

 | C(amplitude, center)                               | = | 0.303                                      |   |   |

 ## Axis Layer analysis
-The following analyses is a visualization of each layer going through all three axes.
+The following analysis is a visualization of each layer going through all three axes.
 This was to see if each layer in each direction could be fit well with a gaussian or skewed gaussian.
 In most cases this was possible.
 Below are 3 Gifs, one for each axis.
 Each frame is a different layer in that axis, depicting the distribution of synapse density in that layer with an attempt at fitting a gaussian and skewed gaussian

 ### Y-Layer Analysis
 Breakdown of Distribution of Synapse Densities Through the Layers of the Y-axis